Use materialized views in Databricks SQL

 The REFRESH

 operation refreshes the materialized view to reflect the latest changes to the base table.
+The operation is synchronous by default, meaning that the command blocks until the refresh operation is complete.
 To refresh a materialized view, use the REFRESH MATERIALIZED VIEW

 Only the owner can REFRESH